 www.carbontrust.co.uk is a government-funded agency that provides advice, consultancy and other services (some of them free) to help companies calculate their carbon footprint and reduce carbon emissions.

-www.greenshoot.com Greenshoot provide a full environmental management service for productions, supplying a trained co-ordinator who is responsible for all environmental issues on the shoot.
+www.greenshoot.com Greenshoot provides a full environmental management service for productions, supplying a trained coordinator who is responsible for all environmental issues on the shoot.

-www.myspace.com/ourplanet features organisations and forums concerned with climate change.
+www.myspace.com/ourplanet features organizations and forums concerned with climate change.

 www.globalactionplan.org.uk offers advice and consultancy.